adamtow/notecuts/docs/English.md

 3. Enter the names or emails of the people to whom you want to share the note.
 4. Tap the pencil icon to allow them to edit the note.
 Best to not allow them to invite others to edit the note.

 > On iOS, the Share Note button looks similar to the one in Apple Notes.
 It's a person with a plus button.
-On Evernote on the web, the button is green and say Share.
+On Evernote on the web, the button is green and says Share.

-Once people have accepted the share invitation and gain access to the file, they will be able to run shortcuts on your iOS device.
+Once people have accepted the share invitation and gained access to the file, they will be able to run shortcuts on your iOS device.

 ****